pslucas0212/rhel-sca-subscriptionmanager/README.md

 ![Inventory View](/images/S17.png)

-- Now can view the details of server03 on the General Informaton tab page.
+- You can view the details of server03 on the General Informaton tab page.
 While on the General Inforfmation tab page, scroll down to see the number of repositories enabled for server03.
 You'll note in this example there are two repositories enabled: one for RHEL 6 RPMs and for RHEL 6 ELS.

 ![server03 example](/images/S18.png)